TypeScript Notes

 is set tomodule

-.
-This decision affects the file's transpilation, plus its output file extension. -
+, otherwise it is treated as CommonJS.
+This decision affects the file’s transpilation, plus its output file extension.
+Node uses an equivalent process to determine the module type of compiledcjs

 --verbatimModuleSyntax